CHANDRAPAL-SINGH773/serverless-mongo-crud/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Serverless Framework Node HTTP API on AWS
+# 🚀 Serverless CRUD API with AWS Lambda, MongoDB & Node.js 🌐

 This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.